amitmishra7/riverpodexample/README.md

 That's it folks!
 We're done with all the coding.
 Just go ahead and run your app!

 Fantastic!!
-You have jusr learned how to work with APIs using `Riverpod`.
+You have just learned how to work with APIs using `Riverpod`.

 ## Important: